The facility to pay online may be unavailable. Where possible, please make your payment later when the issue is resolved. Sorry for any inconvenience.

 This service is mainly for the collection of mixed household plastics.

-To recycle these items, please put them in the main part of the blue lidded recycling bin.
+To recycle these items, please put them in the blue lidded recycling bin.
 To make best use of the space available it is best to squash bottles.

 To help you, the following is a guide to the types of items our contractor can accept for reprocessing: